Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

 In this module, we will add a service named `ACA Web API – Frontend` as illustrated in the [architecture diagram](../../assets/images/00-workshop-intro/ACA-Architecture-workshop.jpg).
 This service will host a simple ASP.NET Razor pages web app which allows the end users to manage their tasks.
 After that we will provision Azure resources needed to deploy the service to ACA using Azure CLI.
 ### 1. Create the Frontend Web App project (Web APP)

 - Open a command-line terminal and navigate to root folder of your project.
-Create a new folder as shown below:
     ```shell
-    cd TasksTracker.ContainerApps
+    cd {YourLocalPath}\TasksTracker.ContainerApps
     ```

 - From VS Code Terminal tab, open developer command prompt or PowerShell terminal in the project folder `TasksTracker.ContainerApps` and initialize the project.
 This will create and ASP.NET Razor Pages web app project.